Frequently Asked Questions

 Some clients may choose to build over basements; concrete basement floors can provide thermal mass for the house if they have a south face and the required glass.
 But, depending on the difficulty of excavation, walk-out basements with fully glazed south faces can sometimes cost only slightly less to build than houses, and this savings comes with trade-offs that must be carefully considered.

-- If most of the site is properly graded for garden orientation (i.e. one step up to entrances) there will be no windows to light and ventilate the other three below-grade sides in the basement.
+• If most of the site is properly graded for garden orientation (i.e. one step up to entrances) there will be no windows to light and ventilate the other three below-grade sides in the basement.
 The placement of high basement windows will necessitate jacking the whole house out of the ground; garden orientation will be impaired by many steps to entrances on east, west and north sides.
+These may be acceptable trade-offs.

 SIPs houses can be conventional or they can be passive solar.
 SIPs can be incorporated in post and beam construction.